fbpx

 Tammy Maitland

-Tammy is a coastal Massachusetts transplant who has been living in the high desert of New Mexico for the past 16 years.
-She has mainly worked in the field of education, either as a 4th grade teacher, substitute teacher, or environmental educator.
-In the last few years her love of food has blossomed right along with her growing obsession with books.
-Tammy has been a board member of Slow Food Albuquerque for about a year.
+Tammy is a coastal Massachusetts transplant who has been living in the high desert of New Mexico since 2004.
+In the past few years, her love of food has blossomed right along with her growing obsession with books!
+She is an elementary school librarian, and has been involved with Slow Food ABQ & Slow Food Santa Fe.
 You can find her on Instagram as @quibit_the_cat.

 Katie Johnson